Consistent energy-momentum trace couplings of fluids: BROWN'S LAGRANGE MULTIPLIER APPROACH

 \subsubsection{Variation of $\mathcal{L}_{\rm fluid}$}

 The first step in varying the terms of the Lagrangian density given in Eq.~\eqref{eq_lagrangian_fluid} reveals that

 We have already derived $\delta\sqrt{-g}$ and $\delta\rho(n,s)$ in terms of the independent variables.
 We also notice that the last term is written in terms of independent variables and their derivatives only.
-By varying each term, integrating by parts, and using the definition of $J^\mu$ from Eq.~\eqref{defnofJandn}, we find the expression for the variation of the energy-momentum Lagrangian density
+By varying each term, integrating by parts, and using the definition of $J^\mu$ from Eq.~\eqref{defnofJandn}, we find the expression for the variation of the energy-momentum Lagrangian density:

-The detailed derivation of the expression is given in Appendices~\ref{appen_var_n} and~\ref{appen_var_L}.
+The detailed derivation of the expression is given in Appendixes~\ref{appen_var_n} and~\ref{appen_var_L}.
 We now have contributions from the Lagrange multipliers variations, which we will later use to derive the equations of motion.